DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL001.md

 # REFL001
-## Cast return value to the correct type.
+## Cast return value to the correct type

 | Topic    | Value
 | :--      | :--